braxtons12/Cnx/README.md

 	println("{}", as_format_t(StdVector(i32), vec));

 	// print each element, followed by a newline, to stdout
-	// prints 0 thru 9
+	// prints 0 through 9
 	foreach(elem, vec) {
 		println("{}", elem);
 	}

-	// transform the elements in the array with the above-defined `transform` function
+	// transform the elements in the vector with the above-defined `transform` function
-	// and returns a view of the vector as a `StdRange(i32)` that we ignore
+	// and returns a view of the vector as a `StdRange(i32)` (that we ignore) std_transform(i32, vec, transform);
-	// (to prevent ignored-value compiler warnings)
-	ignore(std_transform(i32, vec, transform));

 	// print each element, followed by a newline, to stdout
-	// prints multiples of 3 from 0 thru 27
+	// prints multiples of 3 from 0 through 27
 	foreach(elem, vec) {
 		println("{}", elem);
 	}